erzhiqianyi/blog/content/blog/Stop-watching-short-video.en.md

 ---
 title: You should stop watching short video
-description: I write this blog to remind meself to stop watching short video.
+description: I write this blog to remind me to stop watching short video.
 draft: false
 language: en
 date: 2023-07-18